hissingpanda/Parsimony_Tree_Search/README.md

 nni.m
 -------------------------
-Function nni that searches for the best possible phylogenetic tree, using the nearest-neighbor interchange algorithm.
+Function nni that searches for the best possible phylogenetic tree, using a similar concept to the nearest-neighbor interchange algorithm.

          Input: phylogenetic tree, parsimony score, multiple sequence alignment
         Output: phylogenetic tree, parsimony score, value to see if score changed